 You should never wipe the eye cream across your eyelids or skin.
 Swiping or rubbing the skin can cause premature fine lines & noticeable signs of aging.
 Make sure that you make light & slow tapping motions working inward to the outer corners of your under eyes.
 Light pressure is a must-do.

-Since you want to be careful & cautious in regards to your lashes, I highly recommend that you keep your eyes wide open and try to blink as little as possible.
+Since you want to be careful & cautious in regard to your lashes, I highly recommend that you keep your eyes wide open and try to blink as little as possible.
 This way, you will avoid any type of contact with your extensions with the product itself.

 Pro Tip: If you are running late and you have to speed up your skincare routine, get yourself a mini fan!
 With it and by drying your face/eyelid area, the product will sink and absorb 10x faster!